Quantiiv Logo

 Knows what comparisons are valid: When comparing stores, it automatically accounts for lifecycle, market type, and catering mix.

-Knows what context to provide: When showing a trend, it benchmarks against industry and adjusts for known external factors.
+Knows what context to provide: When showing a trend, it benchmarks against industry analytics and macro trends and adjusts for known external factors.

 This isn’t about the AI being smarter.
 It’s about the system being built with restaurant-specific knowledge encoded in its structure.